✓ Lagt i kurven → Se kurv

 • Final roll: Light, even compaction over the whole court to lock in the geometry

-• Check and adjust fall one last time – water must run towards the sides
+• Check and adjust crossfall one last time — water must run toward the sides

 • Remove loose debris: Leaves, branches and organic material (especially at the edges)

-• Expert rule: The final rolling is critical.
-It should compact the surface evenly, but not excessively.
-The goal is a stable, breathing court – not a “concrete slab”.
+Expert rule: The final rolling is critical.
+Compact the surface evenly, but not excessively.
+The goal is a stable, breathing court — not a concrete slab.

-• Document court condition with photos before winter (use the QR reporting tool to log it)
+• Document court condition with photos before winter — valuable reference for spring

 • Arrange a short work party in October for the final roll and clean-up — make it social!